IB English / English Literature

 Commonly Asked Questions

-Students often ask for research question ideas on their EE (Extended Essay).
-Realistically, a good EE research question/ topic should be appropriately designed so that you would be able to 1) gather meaningful primary and/or secondary data if needed and 2) be able to scope things like the interpretation of the data, analysis and evaluation of the data / events within the 4,000-word limit.
+Students often ask for research question ideas for their EE (Extended Essay).
+Realistically, a good EE research question/topic should be appropriately designed so that you would be able to 1) gather meaningful primary and/or secondary data and 2) be able to interpret the data, and analyse and evaluate the data within a 4,000-word limit.

 - Analyzing the depiction of socio-economic class in Jane Austen's Sense and Sensibility.